Former Trump administration officials, from Comey to Tillerson

-Some, such as Comey, were fired by President Trump, while others resigned for a variety of reasons.
+Some, such as Comey and Tillerson, were fired by President Trump, while others resigned for a variety of reasons.

 “People will always come & go, and I want strong dialogue before making a final decision.
 I still have some people that I want to change (always seeking perfection),” he said.